 I moved out to California for a year and a half and trained 3 hours a day, 4 times a week.
 I never expected to feel such a renewed confidence and make the life-long friendships that I did.
 I went from being dependent on family members to help me do everything to regaining my independence, living completely alone and driving myself to my workouts.

 I hadn’t reached my full recovery potential, but knew I needed to get back to Dallas and start rebuilding my life, get back with family and friends – and bring this amazing opportunity to so many people hungry for the chance.
-That’s how REACT came to be.
-We studied up on the latest research in activity-based restorative therapies (ABRT) and learned from some of the best in the field.
-Our talented team of specialists know how to stimulate and help restore neurological function to a dysfunctional nervous system.
+So I did and that’s how we became REACT.

 Video: Kendell's Road to Recovery